Read the “1003 Evening and Morning“ devotion for today, by the late Charles Haddon Spurgeon.

 Good morning and happy New Year.
-The new year was actually September 14th; Elul 29 (September 13th) was the last day of the Jewish (see James 5:7).
+The new year was actually September 14th; Elul 29 (September 13th) was the last day of the Jewish year.
+I wanted to tell you this because there is an early and latter rain (see James 5:7).
 This is actually the time of the early rain (October/November: the month of Cheshavan).
 The latter rain occurs in our Spring (March/April: or the month of Nissan).
 And, according to Zechariah 10:1, we need to pray, and ask the LORD for the latter rain, and He will give us rain, and grass in our fields.
 But look at the second part of James 5:7…

 “…Behold, the husbandman waiteth for the precious fruit of the earth, and hath long patience for it, until he receive the early and latter rain.”